damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ---

 We want GitLab to be the place where your projects go from idea all the way to production.
-You don't have to rely on other tools to build something great together.
-GitLab is able to power any step in this process and with GitLab 8.7, we've made every step easier, faster and more powerful.
+You shouldn't have to rely on other tools to build something great together.
+We believe GitLab is able to power any step in this process and with GitLab 8.7, we've made every step better.

-GitLab 8.7 improves Issues, makes diffs better to work with, brings better commenting, has 100% more Cherries and can now even push to other repositories out of its own volition.
+GitLab 8.7 improves Issues, makes diffs better to work with, brings better commenting, has 100% more cherries and can now even push to remote repositories out of its own volition*.

 This months MVP is Connor Shae.
 Connor has been an incredibly responsive and productive member of the community, working on anything from new features